These 20 TED Talks for personal growth, will empower and inspire you. To be the best version of you. That you were meant to be!

 In an age of social media, being evaluated by our appearances, comparison truly is the thief of joy.
-This constant exposure leads to low body and image confidence and has some serious consequences.
+This constant exposure leads to low body and image confidence.
+Leading to some serious consequences.
 From lower grade point averages to greater risk-taking with drugs and alcohol.
 But not to despair, in this TED Talk, Meaghan also shares the keys things all of us can do to disrupt this reality and move forward in a healthy and more loving way.

 A captivating and unexpectedly funny talk with a heavy subject matter.
 Watch as Elizabeth Lesser describes the healing process of putting aside pride and defensiveness to make way for soul-baring and truth-telling in our relationships with others.
 She says, “You don’t have to wait for a life-or-death situation to clean up the relationships that matter to you, be like a new kind of first responder, the one to take the first courageous step toward the other.”

-Beside a great TED Talk for personal growth, Elizabeth Lesser book “Broken Open: How Difficult Times Can Help Us Grow” landed on our list of the 101 Best Books Self Help Books of All time you can also find her book directly on amazon here.
+Beside her great TED Talk for personal growth, Elizabeth Lesser’s book “Broken Open: How Difficult Times Can Help Us Grow” landed on our list of the 101 Best Books Self Help Books of All time.
+You can also find her book directly on amazon here.

 Brené Brown studies human connection and believes that our moments of vulnerability are actually wonderful opportunities for growth and self-love.
-In this poignant, TED talk, she shares deep insight from her research, and her own personal quest to know herself and better understand humanity.
+In this poignant, TED talk, she shares deep insight from her research.
+As well as, her own personal quest to know herself and better understand humanity.
 She’s says, that yes, we are imperfect and wired for struggle, but also worthy of love and belonging.

 “You either walk inside your story and own it or you stand outside your story and hustle for your worthiness.” — Brené Brown